abdalrahman-alhmouz/201-reading-note/class-06.md

 # JS Object Literals; The DOM
 <hr>

+# The people say : That Understanding The Problem Domain Is The Hardest Part Of Programming..!!
+## Is this right ?!
+*Lets see..*

 ## WHAT IS AN OBJECT?
 > Objects in JavaScript, just as in many other programming languages, can be compared to objects in real life.
 > The concept of objects in JavaScript can be understood with real life, tangible objects.